VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/enable-gitops.md

 ### Manage secrets

 1. In your repository, go to **Settings** --> **Secrets and variables** --> **Actions** --> **New repository secret**.
-1. Add the following secrets, that are required for the automation workflows to access Virto Cloud and deploy changes:
+1. Add the secrets (VIRTOSTART_ACR_DOCKER_PASSWORD and VIRTOSTART_PLATFORM_TOKEN), that are required for the automation workflows to access Virto Cloud and deploy changes:

     ![Secrets](media/add-secrets.png)

     !!! note
-        The secret can be edited.
+        The secrets can be edited.
 However, you will not see previously saved values when editing.

 ## Run workflows